Woolly hair-hypotrichosis-everted lower lip-outstanding ears syndrome- MedGen UID:

 - Disease or Syndrome

-In Naxos disease, abnormalities of the skin, hair, and nails are associated with arrhythmogenic right ventricular cardiomyopathy.
+Naxos disease (NXD) is characterized by arrhythmogenic right ventricular cardiomyopathy associated with abnormalities of the skin, hair, and nails.
 The ectodermal features are evident from birth or early childhood, whereas the cardiac symptoms develop in young adulthood or later.
 Clinical variability of ectodermal features has been observed, with hair anomalies ranging from woolly hair to alopecia, and skin abnormalities ranging from mild focal palmoplantar keratoderma to generalized skin fragility or even lethal neonatal epidermolysis bullosa (Protonotarios et al., 1986; Cabral et al., 2010; Pigors et al., 2011; Erken et al., 2011; Sen-Chowdhry and McKenna, 2014).

 Hypotrichosis 7- MedGen UID: